EmilyOng/simpledb/6.830-lab1/notes.md

 # Catalog

 A `Catalog` consists of a list of the tables and schemas of the tables (represented by `DbFile` objects) that are in the database.
 Each table corresponds to a `TupleDesc` that allows operators to determine the types and number of fields in a table.

+# Buffer Pool

+The `BufferPool` is responsible for caching pages in memory that have been recently read from the disk.
+All operators read and write pages from various files on disk through the buffer pool.